emanuelenencioni/CrossModalityFramework/README.md

 - [X] Add training events on cityscapes with the IC from CMDA
 - [ ] Fix multimodal training -> refactoring -> sub class of unimodal.
 - [ ] Make the logger uniform for all the framework (probably the one in dsec_evaluator)
+- [ ] in custom, get the output frame dims in input (for now it only works with 512x512)

 - [ ] check for validity of VGs